3WSHS/Website-world/README.md

 # 3D Website Project

-A 3D website project inspired by the structure of [open-sbs.brig.ht/city](https://open-sbs.brig.ht/city), built with modern web technologies.
+A 3D website project you can see at https://website-world.vercel.app/

 ## Project Structure